Jutsn/Betty/README.md

   4. When merge errors occure, contact me for help or create a pull request.
 Don't force push etc.!
   5. When no errors occure and everything in Unity works as expected, commit and push the merge.

-## Note
-It was a gamejam project with very limited time!
-I therefore didn't comment my code as good as I would usually do.